AntoineCostes/ESPuppet/README.md

 which ESP32 platform to use ?

 ROADMAP
-FIXME handle if targetIP not valid
-FIXME servo default values

 OK local IP on webserver index + select current config OK firmware version ? => compiled date instead
 OK timer with callback